EcoJulia/Phylo.jl/README.md

 the previous v0.6 and v0.7 versions on Linux, macOS, and Windows.
 Some dependencies are currently broken on v0.7 and v1.0 (in particular interfaces to `JuliaDB` and `RCall`), but `Phylo` works without them for now.
-Hopefully it will fully functional soon (especially the R interface)...
+Hopefully the R interface will be back soon...

 ## Contributing and Questions